- Trip Ideas

 - Top 10 Lists

-Start your day at Taltree Arboretum & Gardens in Valparaiso, where the train master has seen visitor after visitor leave the huge railway garden amazed and impressed.
+Start your day at Gabis Arboretum at Purdue Northwest in Valparaiso, where the train master has seen visitor after visitor leave the huge railway garden amazed and impressed.
 You’ll be, too.

 The railway garden’s wonderful waterfalls, elaborate bridges, impressive 14-foot change in elevation, and its more than 3,500 tiny trees and bushes are a hit with both kids and adults.

 Taltree is also which is home to 3.5 miles of trails, a rose garden, a butterfly garden, a kids area with animals and plenty of events and concerts.

 After hanging out at Taltree, enjoy a classic American meal at Industrial Revolution Eatery & Grille in Valparaiso.
 The restaurant pays homage to our nation’s Industrial Revolution and features a model train chugging above the dining area.